Gerry James: Hockey career

-James played only 15 games with the Maple Leafs in the 1957–58 NHL season, being sent to the team's Rochester Americans farm team for a further 15 games of ice hockey.
+James played only 15 games with the Maple Leafs in the 1957–58 NHL season, being sent to the team's Rochester Americans farm team for a further 15 games.
 He was only able to join the Maple Leafs in a management role for the 1958–59 NHL season, due to a leg injury suffered in the 1958 CFL season.

-In the 1959–60 NHL season, immediately after winning the CFL's 1959 Grey Cup, James rejoined the NHL's Maple Leafs as a player for their last 44 games, including a 10-game run into the 1960 Stanley Cup Championship finals.
-With his on-field and on-ice play between November, 1959, and April, 1960, James became the only player in history to play in the Grey Cup and Stanley Cup finals in the same season.
+In the 1959–60 NHL season, immediately after winning the CFL's 1959 Grey Cup, James rejoined the NHL's Maple Leafs as a player for their last 44 games, including a 10-game run into the 1960 Stanley Cup Finals.
+With his on-field and on-ice play between November 1959, and April 1960, James became the only player in history to play in the Grey Cup and Stanley Cup Finals in the same season.

 The Maple Leafs did not use James in the 1960-61 season, lending him to the Winnipeg Warriors in the minor pro Western Hockey League for his last year of professional hockey.

-James would play some senior ice hockey in Saskatchewan over the next few years, then became a Tier II/Junior A head coach in 1973 in the Saskatchewan Junior Hockey League (SJHL).
-Over a twelve-year period, James would coach eight SJHL seasons with the Yorkton Terriers, the Melville Millionaires and the Estevan Bruins.
-He coached these teams to seven winning seasons and a lifetime record of: 249 wins, 191 losses, 14 ties for a 0.622 winning percentage.
+James played some senior ice hockey in Saskatchewan over the next few years, then became a Tier II/Junior A head coach in 1973 in the Saskatchewan Junior Hockey League (SJHL).
+Over twelve years, James coached eight SJHL seasons with the Yorkton Terriers, the Melville Millionaires and the Estevan Bruins.
+He coached these teams to seven winning seasons and a lifetime record of 249 wins, 191 losses, and 14 ties for a 0.622 winning percentage.
 He just missed a perfect sweep of winning seasons when his 1979-80 Melville Millionaires finished a half-game below 0.500: 29–30–1.
 James later coached the 1988-89 season with the Moose Jaw Warriors of the major junior Western Hockey League.

-Retirement
+Retirement and death

 When he retired from competitive football, James remained active in hockey.
 In 1963, he coached in Switzerland and managed hockey teams in Yorkton, Melville, and Moose Jaw of the Saskatchewan Junior Hockey League in the 1980s.
-James currently resides in British Columbia.
-Gerry has been a member of the Allwood Finishers, Dart Team in Parksville on Vancouver Island, since 2015.
+James later resided in British Columbia.
+James was a member of the Allwood Finishers, Dart Team in Parksville on Vancouver Island, from 2015.
 In 2017 the Allwood Finishers won the District 69 Dart League "A" Division Championship trophy for the second year in a row.

+James died in Parksville, British Columbia on February 13, 2024, at the age of 89.